Anshu-Shah-Prog/AQI-Analysis---Mumbai/README.md

 AQI in Mumbai shows strong weekly and seasonal patterns.

-LSTM captures non-linear variations and gives lowest error.
+Prophet captures seasonal variations and gives lowest error.

 Forecasts can assist policymakers in pollution management.